-The "Right to a Credit" is required in during all publications any image supplied by FB and the Photographer's name must be printed on or in reasonable proximity to all published reproductions of the Photograph(s).
+The "Right to a Credit" is required.
+During all publications any image supplied by FB the Photographer's name must be printed on or in reasonable proximity to all published reproductions of the Photograph(s).
 The Photographer also asserts his/her statutory right to be identified in the circumstances set out in Sections 77-79 of the Copyright, Designs and Patents Act 1988 or any amendment or re-enactment thereof.
 The accreditation text should read ' fergusburnett.com'.

 16. META DATA

 All digital images are supplied with caption information, copyright data and Meta Data embedded.
 The Client must never remove, or attempt to remove this data from the images